 Air Traffic Management (ATM): The dynamic, integrated management of air traffic and airspace including air traffic services, airspace management and air traffic flow management — safely, economically and efficiently — through the provision of facilities and seamless services in collaboration with all parties and involving airborne and ground-based functions.

+ASHTAM: A special series NOTAM notifying by means of a specific format change in activity of a volcano, a volcanic eruption and/or volcanic ash cloud that is of significance to aircraft operations.

-: Relevant sections of contingency plans that may have an effect on international flights should be made available to airspace users on the public internet website of the ANSP, and the hyperlink provided to ICAO WACAF/ESAF Regional Office for inclusion into the Regional ATM Contingency Plan.
+: Relevant sections of contingency plans that may have an effect on international flights should be published in Section ENR 1.8 of the AIP of the State and made available to airspace users on the public internet website of the ANSP, and the hyperlink provided to ICAO WACAF/ESAF Regional Office for inclusion into the Regional ATM Contingency Plan.

-: Details of the contingency ATS routes and associated flight level allocation schemes should be published in State AIP.
+: Details of ATS routes referred to in the contingency ATS routes and associated flight level allocation schemes should be published in Section ENR 3 of the State AIP.

-14.10: Relevant sections of contingency plans that may have an effect on international flights should be made available to airspace users on the public internet website of the ANSP, and the hyperlink provided to ICAO ESAF/WACAF Regional Office for inclusion into the Regional ATM Contingency Plan.
+14.10: Relevant sections of contingency plans that may have an effect on international flights should be published in Section ENR 1.8 of the AIP of the State and made available to airspace users on the public internet website of the ANSP, and the hyperlink provided to ICAO ESAF/WACAF Regional Office for inclusion into the Regional ATM Contingency Plan.

-15.7: Details of contingency ATS routes and associated flight level allocation schemes should be published in State AIP.
-(Section ENR 3.5).
+15.7: Details of contingency ATS routes and associated flight level allocation schemes should be published in ENR 3 section of the State AIP.

 16.4: In the event that ATS cannot be provided in the concerned or affected FIR: